Skip to Content

 Vera Tanas

-(she/her) Vera Tanas is a junior, and this is her second year on staff.
-She is the copy editor and art editor for the West Side Story website.
-Outside of journalism, Vera enjoys playing soccer, listening to music, working on art projects and spending time outdoors.
+Vera Tanas is a senior, and this is her third year on staff.
+She is the Copy Editor and Art Editor for the West Side Story website.
+Outside of journalism, Vera enjoys playing soccer, listening to music and drinking sparkling water.

 Donate to West Side Story